Hidradenitis Suppurativa Treatment

 It causes painful, swollen nodules that may rupture and drain, leading to sinus tracts and scarring.

-HS affects an estimated 1 in 100 people.
+HS affects between 1% and 4% of the U.S. population, according to federal data.
 However, the actual number may be higher because the condition is often mistaken for boils or infections.
 Many people live with HS for years before receiving an accurate diagnosis.

 HS most commonly develops after puberty and is more frequent in: